Provisional Government of the Republic of Korea: Korean Imperial Household attempt to join the KPG

-Establishment of the Provisional Council of the Republic of Korea
+Establishment of the KPG

-On 10 April 1919, twenty-nine Korean independence activists, organized primarily by the Shinhan Youth Party, convened the first session of the Provisional Assembly (Uijeongwon) on Route Père Robert in the French Concession of Shanghai, electing Yi Dong-nyeong as chairman and Son Chong-do as vice-chairman.
-The following day, 11 April, the assembly established the Provisional Government of the Republic of Korea.
+Twenty-nine Korean independence activists organized primarily by the Shinhan Youth Party convened the first session of the Provisional Assembly (Uijeongwon) on Route Père Robert in the Shanghai French Concession on 10 April 1919, electing Yi Dong-nyeong chairman and Son Chong-do vice-chairman.
+The following day, the assembly established the Provisional Government of the Republic of Korea.
 It adopted the Provisional Charter of the Republic of Korea, which defined the new state as a democratic republic.
-The assembly elected Syngman Rhee as the first prime minister in absentia and appointed the heads of six ministries: Ahn Chang-ho (Internal Affairs), Kim Kyu-sik (Foreign Affairs), Yi Dong-hwi (Military Affairs), Yi Si-yeong (Justice), Choi Jae-hyung (Finance), and Moon Chang-bum (Transportation).
-The Uijeongwon served as the legislature for the government-in-exile, with powers to pass laws and elect officials.
+The assembly elected Syngman Rhee as prime minister in absentia and appointed the heads of six ministries: Ahn Chang-ho (Internal Affairs), Kim Kyu-sik (Foreign Affairs), Yi Dong-hwi (Military Affairs), Yi Si-yeong (Justice), Choi Jae-hyung (Finance), and Moon Chang-bum (Transportation).
+The Uijeongwon served as legislature for the government-in-exile, with power to pass laws and elect officials.

 The Shanghai-based government was one of several provisional bodies formed after the March 1st Movement.
 The Korean People's Congress was established in the Russian Maritime Province on 17 March 1919, and the Hanseong Provisional Government was proclaimed in Seoul on 23 April.
-These different provisional governments recognized the need for a single, unified leadership, leading to integration negotiations.
-A key point of contention was the location of the government's seat; representatives of the Korean People's Congress argued for the Russian Maritime Province, while the Shanghai group advocated for their location's diplomatic advantages.
-An agreement was reached, and on 11 September 1919, the Korean People's Congress and the Hanseong Provisional Government were integrated into the Shanghai government.
-This established a unified Provisional Government of the Republic of Korea, creating a central authority for many, though not all, Korean independence factions across China, Russia, and Korea.
+These provisional governments recognized the need for a single, unified leadership, leading to integration negotiations.
+A key point of contention was the location of the government's seat; representatives of the Korean People's Congress argued for the Russian Maritime Province, and the Shanghai group advocated their location's diplomatic advantages.
+An agreement was reached, and, the Korean People's Congress and the Hanseong Provisional Government were integrated into the Shanghai government on 11 September 1919.
+This established a unified Provisional Government of the Republic of Korea, creating a central authority for many (but not all) Korean independence factions in China, Russia, and Korea.